 - antibiotics to treat an infection

-- Blood thinners can be used to keep clots from forming in the lungs or legs.
+- blood thinners to keep clots from forming in the lungs or legs

 People recovering from ARDS may need pulmonary rehabilitation.
 This is a way to strengthen the respiratory system and increase lung capacity.
-Such programs can include exercise training, lifestyle classes, and support teams to help you recover from ARDS.
+Such programs can include exercise training, lifestyle classes, and support teams to aid in recovery from ARDS.